Understanding Network Protocols in 2025: A Comprehensive Guide

-When two human talks to each other, they may have to use the same language but they generally understand each other without having to adhere to rigid rules of grammar or formal language frameworks.
+When two humans talk to each other, they may have to use the same language, but they generally understand each other without having to adhere to rigid rules of grammar or formal language frameworks.
 Computers, on the other hand, have everything openly defined and structured.
-If computers wish to communicate with another one, they have to know in advance exactly how information is to be exchanged and precisely what the format will be.
+If computers wish to communicate with one another, they have to know in advance exactly how information is to be exchanged and precisely what the format will be.

-Therefore, standard methods of transmitting and processing various kinds of information are used and these methods are called “Network Protocol“.
+Therefore, standard methods of transmitting and processing various kinds of information are used, and these methods are called “Network Protocol”.
 Protocols are established by international agreement and ensure that computers everywhere can talk to one another.
-There are many network protocol for different kinds of information and functions.
+There are many network protocols for different kinds of information and functions.

 - Type of the task